samuelzakouri/CNN/README.md

 # CNN

-Example of Convolutional Neural Network
+Example of Convolutional Neural Network using Tensorflow/Keras and the cifar10 Dataset